21+ Awesome Reasons Why We Should Recycle More

 21. Recycling Prevents Waste From Becoming Pollution

-Recycling helps in a waste diversion that is a key component of effective and sustainable waste management and encourages environmentally sustainable behavior.
+Recycling helps in waste diversion and is a critical component of effective and sustainable waste management that encourages environmentally sustainable behavior.

 22. We Need Less From the Earth